-Soumya Sen is the academic director of Management Information Systems Research Center.
+Prof. Soumya Sen is an Associate Professor of Information & Decision Sciences at the Carlson School of Management of the University of Minnesota.
 He received his Ph.D. from the University of Pennsylvania and was a researcher at Princeton University prior to joining the Carlson school.
 His research takes a multi-disciplinary approach involving computer networks, economics, and human-computer interaction, and his interests are in internet economics, communication systems, and social networks.
 Soumya received the Best Paper Award at IEEE INFOCOM 2012, Princeton Keller Center Innovation Award in 2013, INFORMS ISS Design Science Award 2014, Timothy Nantell Teaching Grant Award in 2016, IEEE Senior Member in 2016, and the Lawrence Fellow and Adobe Digital Experience Award in 2018.